 - The farmer decides how many shares of produce he will offer to the public.

-- A subscriber buys a share, paying for all the produce he will receive throughout the growing season.
+- A subscriber buys a share, paying for all the produce that he will receive throughout the growing season at one time.

 - At specified intervals, the subscriber picks up his box of food.